Genesis (band): 1980–1985: Abacab and Genesis

-1985–1996: Invisible Touch, We Can't Dance, and Collins's departure
+1985–1996: Invisible Touch, We Can't Dance and Collins' departure

 Genesis reconvened at The Farm in October 1985 to start work on Invisible Touch, which lasted for six months.
 They continued their method of songwriting used on Genesis by developing material from group improvisations.
 Banks remembered the time as a strong period creatively for the band, with ideas "flowing out of us".
 "Invisible Touch" was developed in such a way, when the group were working on "The Last Domino", the second part of "Domino".
 During the session, Rutherford began to play an improvised guitar riff to which Collins replied with an off-the-cuff lyric – "She seems to have an invisible touch" – which became the song's chorus hook.

 Following its release in June 1986, the album spent three weeks at No. 1 in the UK and reached No. 3 in the US, and became the best-selling Genesis album with seven million copies sold.
-The album's five singles – "Invisible Touch", "Throwing It All Away", "Land of Confusion", "In Too Deep", and "Tonight, Tonight, Tonight" – entered the top five on the US singles chart between 1986 and 1987 with "Invisible Touch" topping the chart for one week.
-Genesis became the first group and foreign act to achieve this feat, equalling the five singles record set by Michael Jackson, Janet Jackson, and Madonna.
-Genesis commissioned the creators of the satirical British television show Spitting Image, Peter Fluck and Roger Law, to make puppets of them in the style of the show for the video of "Land of Confusion".
+The album's five singles – "Invisible Touch", "Throwing It All Away", "Land of Confusion", "In Too Deep" and "Tonight, Tonight, Tonight" – entered the top five on the US singles chart between 1986 and 1987 with "Invisible Touch" topping the chart for one week.
+Genesis became the first group and foreign act to achieve this feat, equalling the five singles record set by Michael Jackson, Janet Jackson and Madonna.
+After Collins was parodied by the British satirical television series Spitting Image, he commissioned them to make puppets of the band for the video of "Land of Confusion".

 The Invisible Touch Tour was the band's largest world tour in its history, which included 112 dates from September 1986 to July 1987.
-Genesis received some criticism in their decision to have Michelob beer as a sponsor.
+Genesis received some criticism for their decision to have Michelob beer as a sponsor.
 The tour concluded with four consecutive sold-out shows at Wembley Stadium in London.
 The shows were released in 1988 as The Invisible Touch Tour.
-When the tour ended, Genesis took a five-year break while each member committed to their solo projects.
+When the tour ended, Genesis took a break while each member committed to their solo projects.
 They performed twice during this time; on 14 May 1988, they performed a 20-minute set at the Atlantic Records 40th Anniversary concert at Madison Square Garden.
 This was followed by a set at a charity gig at the 1990 Knebworth Festival on 30 June, headlined by Pink Floyd.